DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 IMPORT datasqrl.seedshop.Orders;
 ```

-The `import` statement imports the `Orders` table from the package `datasqrl.seedshop`.
+The `import` statement imports the `Orders` table from the package [datasqrl.seedshop](https://dev.datasqrl.com/package/datasqrl.seedshop).
 SQRL treats data like software dependencies which makes it easier to depend on external data sources and allows the compiler to manage all the data plumbing for you.

 The `Orders` table has a nested `items` table to represent the nested items records for each order.
 SQRL supports nested tables to represent hierarchical data natively.